Bethany Lily April Flaunts Fantastic Figure In Purple Lace Lingerie

 On Friday, May 29, British model Bethany Lily April uploaded a tantalizing Instagram post for her 2.9 million followers to enjoy.

-The Instagram star sizzled in a purple lace lingerie set with cut-out detailing.
-The risque ensemble put her incredible cleavage, toned midsection, and curvaceous hips on full display, much to the delight of her audience.
-She kept the sexy look simple and did not wear any accessories.
+Bethany sizzled in a purple lace lingerie set with cut-out detailing.
+The risque ensemble put her incredible cleavage, toned midsection, and curvaceous hips on full display.
+She kept the look simple and did not wear any visible accessories.

 For the photo, the blond bombshell styled her luscious locks in a deep side part and opted to wear a minimal amount of makeup.
 She made her blue eyes pop with an application of what appears to be black eyeliner and a few coats of mascara.
 Her makeup also seemed to have featured sculpted eyebrows, peach blush, highlighter, and nude lip gloss.